MichaelMueller/WheresTheFckReceipt/README.md

-# dir-ocr
+# WheresTheFckReceipt
-Project for scanning folders and doing ocr recognition
+OCR Recognition and Search using Python with Qt, poppler and tesseract